LWO to BlenderHow to UseFile InformationFile FeaturesHow it WorksFAQOther LWO ToolsLatest News

 How does it work?

-Converting from the LWO file format to BLEND can be a complex process, and any tool used for this conversion process needs to be able to handle a variety of data conversion tasks as well as identify any defects within the 3D model and fix them.
-Here we will explain the conversion process used by our tool to accurately convert your LWO file to a valid BLEND 3D model.
+Converting from the LWO file format to Blender can be a complex process, and any tool used for this conversion process needs to be able to handle a variety of data conversion tasks as well as identify any defects within the 3D model and fix them.
+Here we will explain the conversion process used by our tool to accurately convert your LWO file to a valid Blender 3D model.
 Let's start with the conversion process, which involves the following steps:

 Step 1: Read the Source LWO File